How do I apply for undergraduate on-campus housing?

 The Res Life staff encourages you to contact the student(s) who are presently assigned a room with the student you want to room with, and see if they are willing to do a roommate swap.
 Review the roommate swap information in the New Assignments for Traditional Halls Guidebook, available at www.lsu.edu/housing.

 How do I check my housing status and/or my housing application date?

-If you are unsure of your application date or your assignment status, follow the following steps to check your housing date of application (NOTE: this process may change once the new housing management software is in place):
+If you are unsure of your application date or your assignment status, follow the following steps to check your housing date of application:

 Log on to myLSU with your PAWS ID and password,